-UN counterterrorism chief invited by China to visit
+US has ‘deep concerns’ about UN official’s trip to China

 Chinese officials describe the camps as vocational training centers and say they are necessary to curb religious extremism.

+Chen Xu, China’s new ambassador in Geneva, told reporters Thursday that China had invited U.N.
+High Commissioner for Human Rights Michelle Bachelet to visit the camps in Xinjiang “to see for herself.”

+U.N. spokeswoman Marta Hurtado confirmed Bachelet had met Chen and that her office is continuing to negotiate “full access” for any trip to China.

-Geng said China would welcome a visit by the U.N. high commissioner for human rights, but added, “we will never allow people with political purposes to interfere in China’s internal affairs and damage China’s sovereignty and territorial integrity with their visit to Xinjiang.”
+Geng said China would welcome a visit but added, “we will never allow people with political purposes to interfere in China’s internal affairs and damage China’s sovereignty and territorial integrity with their visit to Xinjiang.”